YunoHost-Apps/mobilizon_ynh/README.md

 1. **Mobilizon** require a dedicated **root domain**, eg. mobilizon.domain.tld
 2. To connect as **Mobilizon** administrator, use the email address and password of the user you choose during install
 3. By default registrations are closed
-4. All Yunohost user are allowed to connect
+4. All YunoHost users are allowed to connect

 ## Screenshots